HiPPO Zoo: Explicit Memory Mechanisms for Interpretable State Space Models

 \section{Introduction}

 Learning effective representations of past inputs under fixed memory constraints is a central challenge in sequence modeling, requiring models to maintain a compressed representation of history that supports accurate and flexible processing of long sequences, including the ability to handle long-range dependencies and input-dependent state updates.
-One increasingly successful approach is the state space model (SSM) paradigm\footnote{Throughout this work, ``state space model'' refers to modern neural sequence models popularized by S4 and related work, not to classical probabilistic state space models emphasizing latent state estimation.}, which maintains a fixed-dimensional state vector that is updated autoregressively by incoming inputs, $\mathbf{s}_{t+1} = f(\mathbf{s}_t, y_t)$.
+One increasingly successful approach is the state space model (SSM) paradigm,\footnote{Throughout this work, ``state space model'' refers to modern neural sequence models popularized by S4 and related work, not to classical probabilistic state space models emphasizing latent state estimation.} which maintains a fixed-dimensional state vector that is updated autoregressively by incoming inputs, $\mathbf{s}_{t+1} = f(\mathbf{s}_t, y_t)$.
 Compared to context-window-based approaches, SSMs scale efficiently to long sequences and achieve strong empirical performance across a variety of sequence modeling tasks.
-However, in modern SSMs the mechanisms by which history is represented, prioritized, and transformed are largely implicit, encoded in learned state dynamics that are difficult to interpret or analyze directly.
+However, in modern SSMs, the mechanisms by which history is represented, prioritized, and transformed are largely implicit, encoded in learned state dynamics that are difficult to interpret or analyze directly.

-A key advance toward making memory representations explicit is the HiPPO (high-order polynomial projection operators) framework introduced by \citet{gu2020hippo}, building on the earlier work of \citet{voelker2019legendre}.
-In HiPPO, the past of a one-dimensional continuous-time signal is represented by its projection onto an orthogonal polynomial basis under a fixed measure.
-The resulting coefficient vector, $\mathbf{s}$, provides a direct and interpretable representation of the history of the signal, and can be maintained online via a structured linear dynamical system.
-In contrast to modern SSMs, where the state vector is an opaque learned summary of the past, HiPPO exposes the contents of memory explicitly through its polynomial structure and associated measure.
+A key advance toward making memory representations explicit is the HiPPO (High-Order Polynomial Projection Operators) framework introduced by \citet{gu2020hippo}, building on the earlier work of \citet{voelker2019legendre}.
+In HiPPO, the past of a one-dimensional continuous-time signal is represented by its projection onto an orthogonal polynomial basis under a fixed weighting function (or, more generally, a measure).
+The resulting coefficient vector, $\mathbf{s}$, provides a direct and interpretable representation of the signal's history, and can be maintained online via a structured linear dynamical system.
+In contrast to modern SSMs, where the state vector is an opaque learned summary of the past, HiPPO exposes the contents of memory explicitly through its polynomial structure and associated weighting function.